HomeGuidesAPI ReferenceRelease notes

 /tmp/${GCP_SERVICE_ACCOUNT_NAME}.json

-Associating the custom roles with the service account at the project level to enforce proper permissions application.
+1. Set Project IAM Bindings: Associate the custom roles with the service account at the project level to enforce proper permissions.

 gcloud projects add-iam-policy-binding ${GCP_PROJECT_ID} \